 There were also a few technologies that we considered but didn't make the cut for the initial transition:

-In a future post, I'll cover the migration process itself.
+In a future post, we will cover the migration process itself.